 Use this selector position when the vehicle is parked or when starting the engine.
-Make sure the vehicle is completely stopped.
-The brake pedal must be depressed and the selector lever button pushed in to move the selector lever from the N (Neutral) or any drive position to P (Park).
+Always be sure the vehicle is at a complete stop.
+For maximum safety, depress the brake pedal, then push in the shift selector lever button and move the lever to the P (Park) position.
 Apply the parking brake.
-When parking on a hill, apply the parking brake first, then shift the selector lever into the P (Park) position.
+When parking on a hill, apply the parking brake first, then shift the lever into the P (Park) position.